Ribosome25/TopoReg_QSAR/README.md

 ```
 Expected runtime: 957 ms ± 14 ms per loop (mean ± std. dev. of 7 runs)
 ## Visualizations
-The visualizations folder contains scripts to regenerate the figures in the main manuscript of the TR paper.
+In addition to the TR pipelines, we have provided visualization scripts to regenerate the figures in the main manuscript of the TR paper.
 ### Nearest-Neighbor Prediction Visualization
 To visualize the predictions made by TR compared to KNN and MLKR, run the 'visualize_NN_test_predictions.py' file with the following default input arguments
 ```
 # Defaults for regenerating figures from manuscript
-path: str = '../SampleDatasets/ChEMBL/CHEMBL2734/'  # the working folder that contains the data files
+path: str = 'SampleDatasets/ChEMBL/CHEMBL2734/'  # the working folder that contains the data files
 metric: str='tanimoto'  # the default distance metric to use on FPs
 split: str='cv'  # which data split to evaluate, either 'scaffold' (default) or 'cv'
 seed: int=2021  # random seed